-Within the evocative context of the Sala delle Capriate — a medieval jewel of the provincial capital, rebuilt in the sixteenth century — Buren’s luminous fabrics (presented for the first time here in an Italian museum) redefine the environments historically created for the administration and the application of justice within the city, shedding “new light” on the ancient forms of the palazzo and on the frescoes to be found within it, detached from the façades of houses and churches in the ancient town and placed here in the 1980s.
+Within the evocative context of the Sala delle Capriate, Buren’s luminous fabrics (presented for the first time here in an Italian museum) redefine the environments historically created for the administration and the application of justice within the city, shedding “new light” on the ancient forms of the palazzo and on the frescoes to be found within it, detached from the façades of houses and churches in the ancient town and placed here in the 1980s.

 From the encounter between a group of “in situ” interventions, imagined especially for the space of the room, and a series of “situated” works, i.e. adapted to the spaces of the large chamber yet ideally transferrable to other contexts, Buren’s project for the city of Bergamo starts out, one which for the first time may open its doors on the thought and creativity of the famous French artist, entrusting him with the reinterpretation of one of its most representative historical venues.

-Buren’s is an installation “for” and “in” the space, a unique sculptural piece with a strong sculptural connotation: independent and anti-decorative, and at the same time encouraging the interpretation and valorization of the preexistent artistic and architectural elements.
+Buren’s is a work “for” and “in” the space, a unique sculptural piece with a strong sculptural connotation: independent and anti-decorative, and at the same time encouraging the interpretation and valorization of the preexistent artistic and architectural elements.

 GAMeC – Galleria d’Arte Moderna e Contemporanea di Bergamo

 Lara Facco P&C